flatiron/formful/README.md

 As of the `v0.1.0` release, form customization is not so awesome.
 This will be improved soon.

-Form "views" are created using the [viewful](http://github.com/flatiron/viewful).
-This means that you have full access to the `viewful.View` class and you could write your forms in one of **22** JavaScript templating engines.
+Form "views" are created using the [viewful](http://github.com/flatiron/viewful) library.
+This means that you have full access to the `viewful.View`.
+Viewful provides a rich set of features including support for **22** diffirent JavaScript templating engines!

 Right now, all forms and form components are stored as plain html files.
 Formful currently ships with no templating engine.
 All rendering and data-binding is handling through Presenters for each view.
 This is not ideal, and will be changing soon.